russell-rozenbaum/GAN-Denoiser/readme.md

 ## Setup

+Install dependencies in requirements.txt

-Setup data folder as follows:
+Setup a data folder as follows:
 ```
 GAN-Denoiser
 ├── data